 Our net sales, operating income and profitability, like those of other companies in the music business, are largely affected by the number and quality of albums that we release or that include musical compositions published by us, timing of release schedules and, more importantly, the consumer demand for these releases.
 We also make advance payments to recording artists and songwriters, which impact our operating cash flows.
 The timing of album releases and advance payments is largely based on business and other considerations and is made without regard to the impact of the timing of the release on our financial results.
-We report results of operations quarterly and our results of operations and cash flows in any reporting period may be materially affected by the timing of releases was more heavily weighted toward the third and fourth quarters.
-As a result, we had relatively lower revenues for the first and second quarters.
-In addition, certain accounting policy differences between us and PLG mean that we recognize related PLG revenue later than under PLG's previous accounting policies and such timing differences impacted our results in fiscal 2014.
+We report results of operations quarterly and our results of operations and cash flows in any reporting period may be materially affected by the timing of releases and advance payments, which may result in significant fluctuations from period to period.